xDraker/uv-k5-firmware-custom/README.md

     * add SetLck menu to set what is locked (Keys or Keys + PTT),
     * add SetGui menu to set font size on the VFO baseline (Classic or Tiny),
     * add TXLock menu to open TX on channel,
-    * add SetTmr menu to set RX and TX timers (Off or On)
+    * add SetTmr menu to set RX and TX timers (Off or On),
+    * add SetOff menu to set the delay before the transceiver goes into deep sleep (Off or 1 minute to 2 hours),
     * rename BatVol menu (52/63) to SysInf, which displays the firmware version in addition to the battery status,
     * improve PonMsg menu,
     * improve BackLt menu,
     * improve TxTOut menu,
+    * improve ScnRev menu (CARRIER FAST, CARRIER SLOW, STOP, TIMEOUT from 5 secondes to 2 minutes)
     * add HAM CA F Lock band (for Canadian zone),
     * remove blink and SOS functionality,
     * remove AM Fix menu (AM Fix is ENABLED by default),